graemeaj/HugoAlbertaBlacksmiths/content/info/our-guild-charter.md

 ---
+title: "Our Guild charter"
 date: 2017-04-09T10:58:08-04:00
-description: "The Grand Hall"
+description: "The principles and rules of our organization."
-featured_image: "/images/Pope-Edouard-de-Beaumont-1844.jpg"
+thumbnail_image: "/images/BlacksmithShop.jpg"
-tags: ["scene"]
+tags: []
-title: "Chapter I: The Grand Hall"
+weight: 5
 ---

 Three hundred and forty-eight years, six months, and nineteen days ago